appwrite/appwrite/CODE_OF_CONDUCT.md

 ## Our Standards

-Examples of behavior that contributes to creating a positive environment
+Examples of behavior that contribute to create a positive environment
 include:

 * Using welcoming and inclusive language